SalmaLilad/SalmaLilad/README.md

 - 🧠 Currently exploring **Applied AI & Engineering** through the MIT Beaver Works program
 - 🐍 Experienced with **Python**, **Java**, and **Mathematica**
 - 🧩 Interested in **ethical technology**, **quantum computing**, and **AI for education**
-- ❄️ Outside of spreading the Joy of Coding I enjoy Figure Skating, Fencing andplaying the Marimba
+- ❄️ Outside of technology and spreading the Joy of Coding I enjoy Figure Skating, Fencing andplaying the Marimba

 ---